G-S9N6DX06CF

 This is because their efficient digestive system allows them to live on diets of lower nutritional quality.

-They feed mainly on green grasses but will also eat-
+They feed on green grasses but will also eat-

 • shrubs,